-Tomato chutney recipe with step by step photos.
-This is a spicy, tangy and tasty chutney made from tomatoes. this tomato chutney pairs extremely well with idli, dosa, uttapam, pakora or vada varieties.
+This Tomato chutney a spicy, tangy and tasty South Indian chutney and pairs extremely well with idli, dosa, uttapam, pakora or vada varieties.

 Chutneys are commonly made in every Indian home.
 So there are many varieties of chutney.
 Along with the famous Coconut chutney, even veggies and fruits are used to make chutneys.